SAP-samples/abap-cheat-sheets/01_Internal_Tables.md

   INTO TABLE @DATA(it_join_result).
 ```

-Filling an internal table from a database table using
+Populating an internal table from a database table using
 [subqueries](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abensubquery_glosry.htm "Glossary Entry").
-The following two examples fill an internal table from a database table.
+The following two examples populate an internal table from a database table.
 In the first example, a subquery is specified in the
 `WHERE` clause with the `NOT IN` addition.
 It checks whether a value matches a value in a set of values
 specified in parentheses.
-The second example fills an internal table depending on data in another table.
+The second example populates an internal table depending on data in another table.
 A subquery with the `EXISTS` addition is specified in
 the `WHERE` clause.
 In this
 case, the result of the subquery, which is another
 `SELECT` statement, is checked to see if an entry exists in